Martinjoh1/Ticket-Maker/example-README.md

 ## Initial Design Plan
 *You'll complete this section as part of Milestone 1, and update regularly.*

+**NOTE**: Your initial design plan may not fully reflect your final product, as projects evolve over time.

 ### Hardware Design
 - List the hardware components you'll be using, and how they interact.

 This is an appropriate place for a diagram.
 An EXCELLENT resource for creating diagrams is the [Fritzing website](http://fritzing.org/home/ "Fritzing website")